EngYazeedFahad/EngYazeedFahad/README.md

 A Little About Me:

-My background in Industrial Engineering taught me how to make data-driven decisions—now I’m interested in using ML to solve real problems.
+My background in Industrial Engineering taught me how to make data-driven decisions ,now I’m interested in using ML to solve real problems.

 Whether it’s supervised or unsupervised learning, I enjoy experimenting with algorithms to see what insights I can uncover.